 Allow 1 lb of dried pinto beans to soak in a pot of water overnight.
-Rinse them, place back in the pot and cover with 8 cups of water (you can also use half chicken broth and half water for a flavor boost).
-Add 1 tbsp olive oil and 8 green onions, chopped.
-Bring to a boil, add salt and simmer 2-3 hours.
+Rinse them, place them back in the pot and cover with 8 cups of water (you can also use half vegetarian broth and half water for a flavor boost).
+Add 1 tablespoon olive oil and 8 green onions, chopped.
+Bring to a boil, add salt and simmer for 2-3 hours.

 Add the cooked beans with a slotted spoon to the onion mixture and mash or puree with an emulsion blender.

 I like to cream half the beans and leave some whole for more texture.
 You can also add some of the liquid from the pot of beans to adjust the texture to your personal preference.

 Optional: You can add 8 oz shredded Monterey jack cheese to the beans and stir until melted.
-Season with sea salt to taste (1 used 1 tbsp).
+Season with salt to taste (1 used 1 tbsp).
 This is a great method if you are filling and rolling your burritos to freeze for later.